Lake Neuchâtel: Geography

 Lake Neuchatel is situated at the foot of the Jura mountain range, on the Swiss Plateau.
 Mainly in the French-speaking Swiss Romande, it borders the territory of four cantons: Neuchâtel (86 km2), Vaud (74 km2), Fribourg (53 km2) and Bern (2 km2).

 The lake's main tributaries are the Thiele and the Broye canal which connect it to Lake Morat.
 It flows into Lake Biel via the Thielle canal (German: Zihlkanal).

 Since the Jura water correction in the 19th and 20th centuries, it has served, together with Lake Morat, as a compensation basin for the waters of the Aare flowing into Lake Biel.
 Indeed, if the level of the latter rises too much, the flow may stop or even go in the opposite direction.

 Lake Neuchâtel is 38 km long and has a maximum width of 8.2 km.
 Its maximum depth is 152 m and its capacity is estimated at 14 km3.
 It is the largest lake located entirely on Swiss territory, considering that Lake Geneva and Lake Constance are shared with neighboring countries.

-In the summer of 2021, Lake Neuchatel reached historically high water levels due to widespread flooding over mainland Europe.
+In the summer of 2021, Lake Neuchâtel reached historically high water levels due to widespread flooding over mainland Europe.